THE EVENT NEXUS PRESENTS

 You’ll learn how to:

-• Think about YouTube as a storytelling channel, not just a video library
+• Think about video as a storytelling channel, not just a library

 Read Bio →